 While the I-15 Express Lanes are now fully operational, not all of our work is done.
 Construction of transit projects planned to complement the Express Lanes is ongoing.

 The Miramar College Transit Station and a Direct Access Ramp (DAR) to the I-15 Express Lanes corridor are currently under construction and is expected to be complete in early October.
 This project will complete the infrastructure necessary for the Bus Rapid Transit (BRT) system, a key component of the Express Lanes.
 These planned improvements will support Rapid, which began operation in June 2014.
 Rapid service greatly expanded the previous Premium Express system that had been using the Express Lanes during peak-hour commutes.
 Rapid runs more often, has longer hours of service, and goes to more places.
 Click on the map below to learn more about Rapid and new transit stations.
 View I-15 BRT Services Fact Sheet or visit RapidMTS.com for more information.

-Mid-City Centerline BRT Stations: Bus-only lanes between I-8 and I-805, along with new freeway level transit stations at El Cajon Boulevard and University Avenue will be built, including elevators, pedestrian walkways, shelters, next vehicle arrival signs, ticket vending machines, and other architectural amenities.
+Mid-City Centerline BRT Stations: Bus-only lanes on State Route 15, between I-8 and I-805, along with new freeway level transit stations at El Cajon Boulevard and University Avenue will be built, including elevators, pedestrian walkways, shelters, next vehicle arrival signs, ticket vending machines, and other architectural amenities.
 This project is in final design and is proposed to begin construction in 2014.
 View fact sheet or environmental document.